Here at Sonoran Desert Eye Center, we are proud to offer dry eye diagnosis and treatment for our patients.

 Causes of Dry Eyes

-Contributing factors to dry eyes include: dry environment, fans, age, extended computer use, clogged eyelid glands, medications, inflammation, contact lens use, hormonal issues, dehydration, and inadequate nutrition.
+Contributing factors to dry eyes include: dry environment, gender, fans, age, lack of sleep, extended computer use, clogged eyelid glands, medications, inflammation, contact lens use, hormonal issues, dehydration, and inadequate nutrition.

 Symptoms of dry eye can include a sandy/gritty feeling, mucous discharge, fluctuating vision, burning, mild itching, and paradoxical watery eye.